 Darcy joined our family in March of 2018… I went to the store to buy cat food and came home with a puppy.
 Not something I’d advise a client to do, but, well, she was cute!
 Darcy, according to her Wisdom Panel is 100% Blue Tick Coon Hound on one side and a mix of hound and pit bull on the other.

 We also have two cats, Jack and Rose, who are 6 years old.

 All of our pets over the years have been rescues, and all but one have come from North Shore Animal League on Long Island.
 The one oddball was a retired racing greyhound named Luna, who came to us via We Adopt Greyhounds, or WAG.
 Luna lived for 12 goofy, loving years.

 In addition to the cats and dogs, I am a life long horse lover and own an American Warmblood mare named Southern Belle.
+We compete in dressage shows and in 2018 we were the CT Dressage Association reserve champions at training level, and qualified for the New England Regional Championship.
 There’s nothing better than heading to the barn after a long day at the office!

 I love that BAH has so many options for our clients and their pets.
 We educate clients on the basics, like what’s available for heartworm and flea and tick prevention (from Proheart 6 to Interceptor Plus, to Simparica to Parastar, to the Scalibor collar) to ensure their pet gets the best protection based on the client’s lifestyle and budget.
 I also love that we practice serious medicine here and am fascinated by some of the surgical cases, whether performed by our own staff of rock stars or one of the visiting specialists who provide services in our facility.